Seyaji/adelante/readme.md

 For each callable function on the Smart Contract a function will be generated.
 Most of these functions will work straight away, payable functions will need to be customised to work correctly.

-- with payable functions an ethers.utils.parseEther() is generated in the function file but an amount is not provided
+- With payable functions an ethers.utils.parseEther() is generated in the function file but an amount is not provided

-how come?
+### How come?
-payable functions dont require the ether amount to de defined as an argument in the function inputs (these are recorded in the contract abi which is the source for the code generation)
+Payable functions dont require the ether amount to de defined as an argument in the function inputs (these are recorded in the contract abi which is the source for the code generation)

 The functions will return data if it is expected, otherwise a return statement will not generate.